bormaxi8080/osint-timeline/DRAFT.md

 CodeBurn.
 See where your AI coding tokens go.
 Interactive TUI dashboard for Claude Code, Codex, and Cursor cost observability: https://github.com/getagentseal/codeburn

+Review Prompts for AI-Assisted Code Review.
+AI-assisted code review prompts for Linux kernel, systemd, and iproute development.
+Works with Claude Code and other AI tools: https://github.com/masoncl/review-prompts

 Code Review Graph.
 Local knowledge graph for Claude Code.
 Builds a persistent map of your codebase so Claude reads only what matters - 6.8× fewer tokens on reviews and up to 49× on daily coding tasks: https://github.com/tirth8205/code-review-graph

 Sentrux.
 Real-time architectural sensor that helps AI agents close the feedback loop, enabling recursive self-improvement of code quality.
 Pure Rust: https://github.com/sentrux/sentrux